Ontology: History

 Immanuel Kant (1724–1804) rejected the idea that humans can have direct knowledge of independently existing things and their nature, limiting knowledge to the field of appearances.
 For Kant, ontology does not study external things but provides a system of pure concepts of understanding.
 Influenced by Kant's philosophy, Georg Wilhelm Friedrich Hegel (1770–1831) linked ontology and logic.
 He said that being and thought are identical and examined their foundational structures.
 Arthur Schopenhauer (1788–1860) rejected Hegel's philosophy and proposed that the world is an expression of a blind and irrational will.
 Francis Herbert Bradley (1846–1924) saw absolute spirit as the ultimate and all-encompassing reality while denying that there are any external relations.
 In Indian philosophy, Swami Vivekananda (1863–1902) expanded on Advaita Vedanta, emphasizing the unity of all existence.
-Sri Aurobindo (1872–1950) sought to understand the world as an evolutionary manifestation of a divine consciousness.
+Sri Aurobindo (1872–1950) presented a "realistic Advaita" which understands the world not as an illusion, but as a real, evolutionary manifestation of a divine consciousness.

 At the beginning of the 20th century, Edmund Husserl (1859–1938) developed phenomenology and employed its method, the description of experience, to address ontological problems.
 This idea inspired his student Martin Heidegger (1889–1976) to clarify the meaning of being by exploring the mode of human existence.
 Jean-Paul Sartre responded to Heidegger's philosophy by examining the relation between being and nothingness from the perspective of human existence, freedom, and consciousness.
 Based on the phenomenological method, Nicolai Hartmann (1882–1950) developed a complex hierarchical ontology that divides reality into four levels: inanimate, biological, psychological, and spiritual.

 Alexius Meinong proposed that there are nonexistent objects.

 Alexius Meinong (1853–1920) articulated a controversial ontological theory that includes nonexistent objects as part of being.
 Arguing against this theory, Bertrand Russell (1872–1970) formulated a fact ontology known as logical atomism.
 This idea was further refined by the early Ludwig Wittgenstein (1889–1951) and inspired D. M. Armstrong's (1926–2014) ontology.
 Alfred North Whitehead (1861–1947), by contrast, developed a process ontology.
 Rudolf Carnap (1891–1970) questioned the objectivity of ontological theories by claiming that what exists depends on one's linguistic framework.
 He had a strong influence on Willard Van Orman Quine (1908–2000), who analyzed the ontological commitments of scientific theories to solve ontological problems.
 Quine's student David Lewis (1941–2001) formulated the position of modal realism, which says that possible worlds are as real and concrete as the actual world.
 Since the end of the 20th century, interest in applied ontology has risen in computer and information science with the development of conceptual frameworks for specific domains.